What is the value of a medical study when the science publication is owned by a multinational corporation?

 So the academic publishing world may not be perfect, and there’s reasons to be suspicious of anything you read – anywhere.
 The best advice is to do all the research you can, listen to the advice of experts, and try to understand what – if any – conflicts of interests may interfere with that advice.

-Sometimes you find something very interesting but hit a paywall, thanks to the money-minded model of academic publishers.
+Sometimes you find something very interesting but hit a paywall, thanks to the money-minded model of an academic publication.
 If you do, then you can usually get a free copy of the paper.
 Just look up the authors and email them directly at their universities.
 It’s been my experience that most researchers are thrilled that anyone wants to read their work.
 Therefore, they have no problems sharing it.
 If you have the paper in hand, you can review the math and methodologies for yourself.
 Then, you don’t even need a science publication.

 And, you’ll know for yourself.